FinnBuick/spotify-judger/README.md

 Spotify Judger is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and distribute the application as per the terms of the license.

-## Disclaimer

-This application is an example project and does not have commercial or official support.
-Use